These are my life savers! Quick toddler activities that I can do in a moment’s notice, with no setup… when things… you know… needed to be tamed.

 - Match lids and containers.

-- Set them up with rubberbands and tees… let them pass them back and forth.
+- Set them up with rubberbands and canned food.

 - Set out a colander with some pipe cleaners.
 Pretty easy!

 - As long as you have the play dough on hand, or made ahead of time, it’s a no prep activity.
-Add trucks and tractors to it, or try straws, pipe cleaners and other objects to stick into it!
+Add trucks and tractors to it, or hammering tees or set out other objects to stick into it!

 Any of the quiet activities I recently shared would be great too!
 They may be better for older kids, or with a little guidance from a parent.